bmuddha/ringal/README.md

    becomes available again.
 The creation of this buffer type involves one extra allocation from heap (for reference counter) and thus shuld be avoided if no cloning is needed.

+# Safety
+This library is absolutely safe!
+Wish I could say that, but alas it's riddled with unsafe, more than that it doesn't even look like Rust at times, more like C, with raw pointer arithmetic all over the place.
+But jokes aside, a lot of effort was put into making sure that the safe API which crate exposes is indeed safe to use and doesn't lead to UBs and other dreadful things.